nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Filter roles that contain the keyword in the company field.
     * Pros: Easy to implement.
-    * Cons: More CLI needs to be added if more attributes are needed to sort.
+    * Cons: More CLI arguments need to be added if more attributes are needed to filter the list.

-* **Alternative 2 (alternative choice):** Filter roles by using and extending a generic find command.
+* **Alternative 2 (alternative choice):** Filter roles by extending a generic find command.
     * Pros: Less confusing for the user, as all filtering will be done using a single command. e.g. find c/Google
     * Cons: Harder to implement, and the addition of multiple parameters may be confusing too.